matemagyari/reference-ddd-blackjack/README.txt

 Aggregate design:
 * Transactional consistency requirements = True Invariants.
 Enforced inside aggregates: see org.home.blackjack.core.domain.core.game.Game
+  Trivial example: player's cards and the remaining deck should always add up 52 different cards, with no overlaps
 * Eventual consistency requirements - consistency rules among multiple aggregate instances.
 Examples:
     1. A player's win number in PlayerRecord aggregate must equal the number of Game instances in which she won
     2. The sum of wins for all the PlayerRecord instances must equal the number of Game instances